jnyryan/envarizer/README.md

 Why you ask?
 I found myself doing it more than once by hand.

+## Prerequisite

+This is a Node.js package so needs [node.js](https://nodejs.org/en/) runtime.

 ## Installation

-This is a Node.js package so need [node.js](https://nodejs.org/en/) runtime to be used
+This package is published on [npmjs.com](https://www.npmjs.com/package/envarizer)

 ```
 npm install envarizer